SamarthHChinivar/content-generator/README.md

 # Content Generator
-Content Generator is one of the projects developed during RedTron Internship.
+Content Generator is one of the projects developed during RedTron Internship. <br/>

+This is a Python codebase for generating new content, which allows for input of a prompt or starting text, and generates new text based on the patterns and language based on scraping techniques.
+It can be used by users for performing various kinds of searching.

 ## Instructions:
 <hr/>